-In addition to a plethora of sample letters, there are also lots of templates out there that you can use to help compose your debt verification letter.
+In addition to a plethora of sample letters, there are also lots of debt verification letter templates out there that you can use to help compose your letter.
 Here are just a few:

-Here is something that can be frustrating: the debt collector is not obligated to fulfill all of the requests you make in your debt verification letter.
-Their response simply must include information about the original creditor, how much is owed to them, and the name of the individual or company that now owns the debt.
+Here is something that can be frustrating: the debt collector is not obligated to fulfill all your requests in your debt verification letter.
+Their response simply must include information about the original creditor, how much is owed to them and the name of the individual or company that now owns the debt.

 If, however, a debt collector fails to verify your debt at all, they are in violation of federal law.
 Report the collector to the FTC and the CFPB.

-Whatever you do, DO NOT ACTUALLY MAKE PAYMENT ON AN UNVERIFIED DEBT.
+Whatever you do, DO NOT MAKE PAYMENT ON AN UNVERIFIED DEBT.

 The Bottom Line

 Nobody likes dealing with debt collection agencies, even the legitimate ones who follow the rules.
-Collection activity is designed to make you feel uncomfortable so you’ll just pay up.
-What is important is that you remember that you do have rights and you are allowed to exercise them.
-The debt validation and verification letters are a good place to start regaining your power.
+Collection activity is designed to make you feel uncomfortable, so you’ll just pay up.
+It is important to remember that you have rights and are allowed to exercise them.
+The debt validation and verification letters are a good place to regain your power.

 Once you’ve addressed these steps, start a plan to get control of your personal finances and address debt management.
-It will make your financial life a whole lot easier once you have a plan in place.
+It will make your financial life much easier once you have a plan in place.

 Yes!
 Debt verification letters — especially if you can prove that your debt was never validated or verified — can be used to correct information on your credit report.
 Each of the three major credit reporting bureaus — Experian, Equifax and TransUnion — will have instructions for submitting this information to them.